cloneoracle/CloneInspector/README.md

-CloneDiff is a tool for analyzing segments of source code and manually determining if two compared methods are code clones.
+CloneInspector is a tool for analyzing segments of source code and manually determining if two compared methods are code clones.

 Building:
 - You may need to add "jxl.jar" and "jsyntaxpane-0.9.5-b29.jar" to the build path

 Running:
-- Run the application by invoking the graphicdiff.Main
+- Run the application by invoking the CloneInspector.Main